Property Law

 Our Hillsboro real estate attorneys are here to help.
 For assistance with your real estate transaction, contact us at (503) 461-5005.

-If you have never purchased real estate before, or have no experience with Oregon property law, working with a knowledgeable attorney is definitely in your best interest.
-Any real estate your own or rent is a serious investment, and one that can easily be taken advantage of if not handled carefully.
+If you have never purchased real estate before or have no experience with Oregon property law, working with a knowledgeable attorney is definitely in your best interest.
+Any real estate you own or rent is a serious investment, and one that can easily be put at risk if not handled carefully.

 At Cornerstone Law Group, our real estate services include: